 Sophie Kinsella is celebrated for her vibrant, relatable characters and her great storytelling gifts.
 Now she returns with all of the wit, warmth, and wisdom that are the hallmarks of her bestsellers to spin this fresh, modern story about presenting the perfect life when the reality is far from the truth.

-This was my first ever Sophie Kinsella novel.
-I’ve heard a ton about her novels before, but just never really found one that really grabbed my attention.
-This one was featured on a bunch of ‘must read’ lists online, so I thought I’d give it a go!
-I went into this pretty unsure of what to expect.
-I guessed that I’d be going headfirst into a cosy, romantic read.
-With that, I thought it’d be right up my alley.
-Unfortunately, My Not So Perfect Life didn’t really do it for me.
+So, this was my first-ever Sophie Kinsella novel.
+I’ve heard a ton about her novels before but just never really found one that grabbed my attention.
+This one was featured in a bunch of “must read” lists online, so I thought I’d give it a go!
+I went into this pretty unsure of what to expect, other than that it’d be a romantic read.
+With that, I thought it’d be up my alley.
+But sadly, My Not So Perfect Life didn’t really do it for me.

 I enjoyed the overall storyline and, for the most part, the actual storytelling was well done.
-I just found that it was a taaaad overdramatic.
-Particularly it was the dialogue that I wasn’t so much a fan of.
-It seemed that every second or third line was an exclamation.
-It’s like the characters are constantly squealing at each other, which was pretty annoying if I’m honest.
+I just found that it was a tad overdramatic for my taste.
+Particularly it was the dialogue that I wasn’t much of a fan of.
+It seemed like every second or third line, there was an exclamation mark.
+It’s like the characters were constantly squealing at each other which was a bit annoying if I’m honest.

-Honestly, the plot was a bit off.
-The title itself says ‘not so perfect life’ but Katie’s life wasn’t really that awful.
-I mean, she wasn’t living a glamorous, luxurious life.
-But it wasn’t as horrific as she played it up to be.
-She was a bit immature from the start and I think that was what bugged me most.
-I couldn’t really feel for her character because the fantasy she was living in was a bit childish.
-But that’s just my opinion *shrugs*
+The plot was a bit off at times.
+The title itself says “not so perfect” in it, but honestly, Katie’s life wasn’t that awful to begin with.
+I mean, she wasn’t living a glamorous life by any means.
+But she wasn’t as downtrodden as she made herself out to be.
+She was a bit immature from the start and I think that was what bugged me the most.
+I couldn’t really feel sympathetic for her character because the fantasy she was living was a bit childish.

 Have you ever read a Kinsella?
 Let me know which in the comments!